-- Allow one of the parrot’s claws to meet your finger
+- Allow one of the parrot’s claws to meet your finger.

-- Once it does, lightly bounce it up and down
+- Once it does, lightly bounce it up and down.

-- Say “handshake,” “shake hands,” or “how are you?”
+- Say “Handshake,” “Shake hands,” or “How are you?”

-- Give the bird a snack when you’re finished.
+- Provide a reward once you’re finished.

 With practice, it’ll associate the word ‘handshake’ with the action.
-Then, you can tell it “handshake” and watch as it performs the trick with no other prompting.
+Then, you can tell it, “handshake,” and watch as it performs the trick without prompting.